-With the rise of globalisation and workplace mobility, with employees increasingly moving around the world for jobs, but also of women being increasingly scared to walk home alone or even to a vehicle parked in an underground car park, Nestpick saw a need for research on the best countries for women to live.
+With the rise of globalisation and workplace mobility, employees are increasingly moving around the world for jobs.
+As large numbers of women are increasingly scared to walk home alone or even to a vehicle parked in an underground car park, Nestpick saw a need for research on the best countries for females to live.

-In its ‘Women’s Liveability Index 2019’ study, Nestpick analysed 100 countries, giving ratings in a list of factors affecting the everyday lives of women, revealing the 10 best and 10 worst countries in the world for women based on factors in four key areas: infrastructure, inequality, legislation and work.
+In its ‘Women’s Liveability Index 2019’ study, Nestpick analysed 100 countries, giving ratings in a list of factors affecting the everyday lives of women, revealing the 10 best and 10 worst countries in the world for those with two X chromosomes based on factors in four key areas: infrastructure, inequality, legislation and work.

 The infrastructure category includes safety, which is crucial considering the United Nations Office on Drugs and Crime reports that every day, 137 women are killed by partners or family members worldwide.
 It is no surprise females are feeling more vulnerable than ever.